BGtulk-on/JSKbin/README.md

-# Kbin ✨
+# JSKbin ✨

-Kbin is a lightweight and flexible JavaScript library that makes animating elements on your webpage a breeze.
+JSKbin is a lightweight and flexible JavaScript library that makes animating elements on your webpage a breeze.
 With simple functions, you can create smooth transitions with minimal code. 🌟

 ## 🚀 Features